 3. The last serving gNB decides to relocate UE context and responds with the RETRIEVE UE CONTEXT RESPONSE message.
 The UL SDT data, if any, is delivered from the receiving gNB to the UPF.

 4-6.
 The receiving gNB decides to keep UE in RRC_INACTIVE state for SDT.
 If loss of DL user data buffered in the last serving gNB shall be prevented, the receiving gNB provides forwarding addresses via the Xn-U ADDRESS INDICATION message.
 The receiving gNB also initiates NG-AP Path Switch procedure to establish a NG UE associated signalling connection to the serving AMF.
 After the Path Switch procedure, the buffered UL NAS PDU, if any, is delivered from the receiving gNB to the AMF.
+And then, the subsequent UL/DL SDT data and/or signalling are transferred between UE and core network via the receiving gNB.

+NOTE 1: If the UP policy received from the last serving gNB is different from that received in Path Switch Request Acknowledgemessage, the receiving gNB may either send UE back to IDLE or move the UE to RRC_Connected to update the security configuration.

-And then, the subsequent UL/DL SDT data and/or signalling are transferred between UE and core network via the receiving gNB.7.
-After the SDT transmission is completed, the receiving gNB generates and sends the RRCRelease message including the suspend indication to the UE to complete the SDT procedure and continue in RRC_INACTIVE state.
+7. After the SDT transmission is completed, the receiving gNB generates and sends the RRCRelease message including the suspend indication to the UE to complete the SDT procedure and continue in RRC_INACTIVE state.

-NOTE: In case DL non-SDT data or DL non-SDT signalling arrives, or the UE assistance information (i.e. UL non-SDT data arrival indication) is received from the UE, the receiving gNB may decide to directly send the UE to RRC_CONNECTED state by sending the RRCResume message.
+NOTE 2: In case DL non-SDT data or DL non-SDT signalling arrives, or the UE assistance information (i.e. UL non-SDT data arrival indication) is received from the UE, the receiving gNB may decide to directly send the UE to RRC_CONNECTED state by sending the RRCResume message.